RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 They use a DiT (Diffusion Transformer) based architecture.
 The continuous tokens are perturbed with Gaussian noise and the DiT model denoises these tokens.
 The model is conditioned on text through cross attention.
 The text prompt provides additional information about the video that is used for denoising.
 At inference time, the text can be used to generate new videos.
 The model can also be conditioned with input image frames to generate video continuations.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/cosmos_diffusion.png" caption="" alt="Cosmos Diffusion WFM" source="https://arxiv.org/abs/2501.03575"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/cosmos_diffusion.png" caption="" alt="Cosmos Diffusion WFM" source="https://arxiv.org/abs/2501.03575"%}

 **Autoregressive**